-On any payment date for dividends paid on the common shares, a Participant shall be credited with dividend equivalents in respect of DSUs credited to the Participant's Account as of the record date for payment of dividends.
-Such dividend equivalents shall be converted into additional Deferred Share Units (including fractional Deferred Share Units) based on the Fair Market Value as of the date on which the dividends on the Shares are paid.
-In the event that the issuance of additional Deferred Share Units (including fractional Deferred Share Units) would result in any of the limit on the maximum number of shares issuable being exceeded, or the Corporation otherwise does not have sufficient Shares available to be issued, the Corporation will settle its obligation in respect of such dividends described hereto in cash.
-The DSU Plan was amended such that in the event that the issuance of additional Deferred Share Units (including fractional Deferred Share Units) would result in any of the limits described in the Maximum Number of Common Shares Issuable section above being exceeded, or the Corporation otherwise does not have sufficient Shares available to be issued, the Corporation will settle its obligation in respect of such dividends described hereto in cash.
+On any payment date for dividends paid on the Common Shares, a Participant shall be credited with dividend equivalents in respect of DSUs credited to the Participant's DSU Account as of the record date for payment of dividends.
+Such dividend equivalents shall be converted into additional DSUs (including fractional DSUs) based on the Fair Market Value as of the date on which the dividends on the Common Shares are paid.
+In the event that the issuance of additional DSUs (including fractional DSUs) would result in any of the limit on the maximum number of Common Shares issuable being exceeded, or the Corporation otherwise does not have sufficient Common Shares available to be issued, the Corporation will settle its obligation in respect of such dividends described hereto in cash.
+The DSU Plan was amended such that in the event that the issuance of additional DSUs (including fractional DSUs) would result in any of the limits described in the "Maximum Number of Common Shares Issuable" section above being exceeded, or the Corporation otherwise does not have sufficient Common Shares available to be issued, the Corporation will settle its obligation in respect of such dividends described hereto in cash.